indrayam/aws-certification-notes/_certifications/README.md

   + WAF (Web Application Firewall): App level firewall protection (Cross-site scripting, SQL injection etc.)
   + Artifacts: Compliance Reports/Documents
 - Management Tools
-  + Cloud Watch: Monitor performance of things like EC2 (Disk Utilization, RAM Utilization etc.)
   + Cloud Formation: Turn your infrastructure provisioning effort from imperative scripts to declarative scripts.
 Infra as Code.
+  + Cloud Watch: Monitor performance of things like EC2 (Disk Utilization, RAM Utilization etc.)
   + Cloud Trail: Auditing changes to your AWS environment
   + Opsworks: Chef based Config Management
   + Config: Audit + setup alerts
   + Service Catalog: For larger enterprises.
 Build out what they authorize to be used
   + Trusted Advisor: Give tips on your setup.
 Example: Cost optimization
+- Desktop & App Streaming
+  + Workspaces: Think VDI
+  + AppStream 2.0: Streaming desktop apps to your users

+---

+- Developer Tools
+  + CodeCommit: Think GitHub (Git portion)
+  + CodeBuild: Run Compilation/CI on your code
+  + CodeDeploy
+  + CodePipeline: Wraps them all into a Pipeline
 - Application Services
   + Step Functions
   + SWF (Simple Workflow Service)
   + API Gateway: Create, publish and Monitor APIs which routes request to business functionalities (like Lambda).
 Think doorway to accessing your backend services
   + AppStream
   + Elastic Transcoder: Changes video format to support different devices
+- Analytics
+  + Athena: Turning flat files (CSV) into databases with SQL query frontend
+  + EMR (Elastic Map Reduce): Used to process large amounts of data!
+Using framework called Hadoop or Spark
+  + Cloud Search: Fully managed AWS service
+  + Elastic Search: Service using Elastic!
+  + Kinesis: Streaming and analyzing realtime data.
+Example: Financial transaction analysis in realtime, social media stream analysis for sentiment analysis
+  + Data Pipeline: Move data from S3 to DynamoDB, for example
+  + Quick Sight: Business Analytics tool.
+Visualization tool.
+- AI
+  + lex
+  + polly: text into voice
+  + machine learning: give the dataset and predict outcome based on the learning
+  + rekognition: upload a pic and it will tell you what picture it is
+- Mobile App Services
+  + Cognito
+  + Device Farm
+  + Mobile Hub
+  + Mobile Analytics
+  + PinPoint: Think of combining Google Analytics with targeted marketing campaigns.
-- Developer Tools
+- Business Productivity
+  + WorkDocs: Think Sharepoint
-  + CodeCommit: Think GitHub (Git portion)
+  + WorkMail: Think Exchange
-  + CodeBuild: Run Compilation/CI on your code
+- IoT
+  + iOT
+- Migration
+  + Snowball: An appliance to migrate/transfer content from Enterprise to AWS
-  + CodeDeploy
+  + Snowball Edge
-  + CodePipeline: Wraps them all into a Pipeline
+  + DMS (Database Migration Service): A service to migrate database from enterprises into AWS or within AWS regions or even across Database types
+  + SMS (Server Migration Service): A service to migrate VMs

 ## Getting AWS Certified (Learning)